joshmcorreia/Notes/README.md

 set2 = {"john"}
 set1.update(set2) # set1 will now have the contents of both sets

-# get the union of two sets
+# combine two sets into a new set
 set1 = {"josh"}
 set2 = {"john"}
 set3 = set1.union(set2)